Aish-p/Algorithms-for-Information-Retrieval-and-Intelligence-Web_UE20CS332/README.md

 ## Assignment 2: Recommender System Implementation
+This assignment involved developing a Book Recommendation System to suggest books to users based on their interests.
+The system leverages a dataset of books, user profiles, and ratings to provide personalized recommendations, applying data preprocessing, cleaning techniques, and machine learning concepts to enhance recommendation accuracy.

 ### Data Cleaning and Preprocessing
 1. **Books Table**:
 * Removed unnecessary columns (e.g., image URLs).